soheilpro/Sherlock-iOS/README.md

 # Sherlock
 Sherlock is a very simple password and personal information manager for iOS.
 All data is encrypted using 3DES algorithm and is stored locally or on Dropbox.

+## Caution
+This is software and software has bugs.
+Please, please and PLEASE backup your data regularly.

 ## Screenshots
 ![Screenshots](/Screenshots.png)